bonitasoft/bonita-doc/md/customize-living-application-layout.md

 6. In the application details section, click on the URL link to navigate to your living application.
 7. See your new application layout with a side menu.
 8. Feel free to add lots of new improvements to create the layout that fits your needs.

+## Build a Side menu layout
+As of version 7.5.x, the default provided layout does not allow this kind of customization anymore (at least not so easily), but if you start from a 7.4.x Layout you can follow the 7.4 documentation [customize-living-application-layout](/7.4?page=customize-living-application-layout#toc3) to build a side menu layout.

 ## Troubleshooting